sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 User shall be able to enable or disable the feature on individual interfaces and globally.
 The feature must be disabled on all interfaces by default.
 The feature shall be supported on physical interfaces.
-There must be two sets of configuration parameters (sample-interval, waiting-period, and toggling-frequency) a per-interface set and a global set.
+There must be two sets of configuration parameters (sample-interval, recovery-interval, and flap-threshold) a per-interface set and a global set.
 If both global and per-interface are configured, the per-interface values are used only for given interfaces.
 Global values are used for all other physical interfaces.
 If no values are specified by user, a default set of parameters are applied to all interfaces.
 User shall be able to save configuration parameters (both global and per-interface).
 The configuration parameters (both global and per-interface) must be preserved across device reboot.

 ### 1.1.1 Functional Requirements
 Port Link Flap Error Disable shall use below parameters to supress and protect system.
-- toggle-frequency
+- flap-threshold
 Specifies the number of times a port link state goes from up to down before the wait period is activated.
 The value ranges from 1 through 50.
 - sample-interval
 Specifies the amount of time, in seconds, during which the specified toggle threshold can occur before the wait period is activated.
-The default value is 0 and indicates that the time is forever.
-The value ranges from 0 through 65535.
+The value ranges from 1 through 65535.
-- waiting-period
+- recovery-interval
 Specifies the amount of time in seconds, for which the port remains disabled (down) before it becomes enabled.
-The value ranges from 0 through 65535.
+The value ranges from 0 through 65534.
 A value of 0 indicates that the port will stay down until an administrative override occurs.

 ### 1.1.2 Configuration and Management Requirements
 - Port Link Flap Error Disable feature default is OFF on all physical interfaces and port-channels
 - When Port Link Flap Error Disable is enabled, use below default values:
+  flap-threshold: 3
   sample-interval: 10
-  toggle-frequency: 3
-  waiting-period: 30
+  recovery-interval: 300
-- User shall be able to specify different sample-interval, toggle-frequency and waiting-period on a physical interface
+- User shall be able to specify different sample-interval, flap-threshold and recovery-interval on a physical interface
 - User shall be able to display current Port Link Flap Error Disable confiuration values.
 - User shall be able to display current interface status if it was surpresed by Port Link Flap Error Disable
 - User shall be able to display Link-Down-Reason if a port is disabled by Port Link Flap Error Disable feature